 He started his show Euterpia Radio back in 2009.
 In 2010 he "forked" his show to create Euterpia Radio Rock.
 Since then he's been involved with podcasting in one way or another, either as a host for his own or for other shows, as a jingle producer, as a music scout, etc...

-"In real life", Yannick is a software architect, an open source developer, a linux lover, all that on top of being a husband and a father.
+"In real life", Yannick is a software architect, an open source developer, and a linux lover.